How to Schedule a Film Shoot (Step-by-Step Guide)

 Step 6 — Create a Production Calendar

-Once your schedule is set, map it onto a calendar.
+Once your schedule is set, map it onto a calendar, typically called a Production Calendar.

 This helps you: